-93. Rest room, etc.-(1) In every establishment where more than 50 (fifty) workers are ordinarily employed, adequate and suitable number of rest rooms shall be provided and maintained for use of the workers, and a suitable lunch room with arrangement for drinking water, shall also be provided and maintained in that establishment so that the workers may eat their meals that they may have brought with them:
+93. Dining Room, etc.- (1) In every establishment wherein more than 25 (twenty five) workers are ordinarily employed, adequate and required number of dining rooms with provision for drinking water, where workers can eat meals brought by them and take rest shall be provided and maintained:

-Provided that any canteen maintained in accordance with the provisions of section 92 shall be deemed to be a part of the requirements of this sub-section:
+Provided that any canteen maintained in accordance with the provisions of section 92 shall be regarded as part of the requirements of this sub-section:

-Provided further that in an establishment where any lunch room exists, the workers shall not eat any food in his work room.
+Provided further that where dining room exists, no workers shall eat any food in the work room.

-(2) The said rest rooms and lunch rooms shall be sufficiently lighted and ventilated and shall be maintained in a clean and tolerable temperature condition.
+(2) The dining rooms provided under sub-section (1) shall be sufficiently lighted and ventilated with comfortable temperature and shall be maintained in neat and clean condition.